A Comprehensive Overview of Ductal Carcinoma In Situ (DCIS)

 Source: Shutterstock

-Ductal carcinoma in situ (DCIS) is a type of breast cancer that is considered non-invasive or pre-invasive.
-This occurs when the healthy cells within the milk ducts of the breast transform into cancerous cells and begin to rapidly multiply.
-However, this type of cancer has not penetrated the outermost wall of the breast ducts, known as the ductal basement membrane, and has not affected the surrounding breast tissue.
+Ductal carcinoma in situ (DCIS) is a type of breast cancer that is considered a pre-invasive or non-invasive breast cancer.
+This happens when healthy cells in the breast's milk ducts turn into cancerous cells.
+These abnormal cells start multiplying rapidly.
+However, this breast cancer type remains confined to the ducts, as it has not broken through the ductal basement membrane or spread to the surrounding breast tissue.

-It is considered an early stage of cancer and generally carries a favorable prognosis if treated promptly and appropriately.
-However, if left untreated or undetected, it can potentially develop into a more serious and advanced form of breast cancer.
-It is important to receive regular breast cancer screenings and seek medical attention if any concerning symptoms arise.
+Doctors consider it an early stage of cancer and generally has a favorable prognosis if treated promptly and appropriately.
+If left untreated or undetected, it can potentially progress into a more serious and advanced form of breast cancer.
+Receiving regular breast cancer screenings and seeking medical attention if any concerning symptoms arise is important for early detection.

 DCIS is classified as a stage 0 cancer as the atypical cells have not spread outside of the ducts.